GoogleCloudPlatform/solutions-google-compute-engine-cluster-for-hadoop/README.md

 project and Google Cloud Storage bucket.  'setup' may safely be run repeatedly for the same Google Compute Engine project and/or Google Cloud Storage bucket.
-The project ID can be found in the "PROJECT ID" column of the project list of the [Cloud Console](https://cloud.google.com/console) or at the top of the project's page on Cloud Console.
+The project ID can be found in the "PROJECT ID" column of the project list of the [Developers Console](https://cloud.google.com/console) or at the top of the project's page on Developers Console.
 Bucket name is the name of Google Cloud Storage bucket without the "gs://" prefix.